Communication is key in every aspect of life.

 The Science Of Influence: How To Persuade Others And Hold Their Attention

-In this day and age, we are being constantly bombarded with people and things that are competing for our attention.
+In this day and age, we are constantly bombarded with people and things that are competing for our attention.

-But, this can make communication complicated, because it makes it hard to engage an audience.
+But, this can make communication complicated because it makes it hard to engage an audience.

 Zakary Tormala, a Stanford GSB Professor, is an expert on the subtle ways that you can structure your speech to engage people.